psionyx2311/Plutus-Cythonized/README.md

 # Plutus Bitcoin Brute Forcer

-A Bitcoin wallet collider that brute forces random wallet addresses
+A Bitcoin wallet collider that brute forces random wallet addresses.
+Optimized by Cythonizing functions, and compiled with PyInstaller for Windows and Linux.

 # Like This Project?
 Give It A Star